gaelreyrol/nix-workshops/src/INTRODUCTION.md

 The main idea is to provide a chain of workshops that do not require any Nix knowledge at the begining.
 Each step allows to talk about a little part of Nix & NixOS domain without the need of a full understanding.
 This learn by doing approach should break down the steep learning curve of Nix.

-Each workshop contains a ReadMe that should allows the "speaker" to drive it.
-For now those documents are not documented enough to be done by someone that at least does not have a small Nix experience.
+Each workshop should allow the "speaker" to drive the attendees with a live code session.
+Those workshops are not documented enough to be led by someone that does not have at least a small experience with Nix.

+> **Warning**
+> The workshops have only been tested on NixOS and Ubuntu.